From Vessel Trajectories to Safety-Critical Encounter Scenarios: A Generative AI Framework for Autonomous Ship Digital Testing: Methodology

-To enable consistent scenario extraction across different encounter instances, two configurable temporal margins are introduced: $t_{\text{early}}$ and $t_{\text{after}}$.
-These margins define a scenario window centered around $t^\star$: $[t^\star - t_{\text{early}},\ t^\star + t_{\text{after}}]$.
-Accordingly, each vessel trajectory is partitioned into three segments: \begin{enumerate} \item \textbf{Pre-encounter segment (nominal tracking path):} from the trajectory start time to $t^\star - t_{\text{early}}$.
-This segment represents the nominal path that the vessel is expected to track prior to entering the hazardous situation. \item \textbf{Encounter segment (safety-critical test window):} from $t^\star - t_{\text{early}}$ to $t^\star + t_{\text{after}}$.
-This segment constitutes the core safety-critical interval used to evaluate collision avoidance and maneuvering capability under the encounter configuration. \item \textbf{Post-encounter segment (recovery tracking path):} from $t^\star + t_{\text{after}}$ to the end of the trajectory.
-This segment represents the recovery phase in which the vessel is expected to re-plan and continue tracking a nominal route after the hazardous interaction. \end{enumerate} The extracted scenario instance is represented as
+Accordingly, each vessel trajectory is partitioned into three segments: \begin{enumerate} \item \textbf{Pre-encounter segment (nominal tracking path):} from the trajectory start to $t^\star-t_{\mathrm{early}}$.
+This segment provides the nominal reference path before the vessel enters the safety-critical encounter interval. \item \textbf{Encounter segment (safety-critical test window):} from $t^\star-t_{\mathrm{early}}$ through $t^\star+t_{\mathrm{after}}$, including both interval endpoints.
+This segment defines the interval in which collision-avoidance and maneuvering performance are evaluated. \item \textbf{Post-encounter segment (recovery tracking path):} after $t^\star+t_{\mathrm{after}}$ to the trajectory end.
+This segment provides the nominal recovery path after the safety-critical interaction. \end{enumerate}